On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Global Well-Posedness and Scattering

-We use the new physically conserved quantity under mass-resonance \eqref{New} by a clever observation to prove the zero mommentum of the critical solution, which plays a key role to exclude the soliton-type solution.
-Based on the zero mommentum, we get some compactness conditions.
-Combining this, we exclude the soliton-type solution. \begin{proposition} Let $ \b{\rm u}_c := (u^1_c, u^2_c, u^3_c)^T $ be a minimal-kinetic-energy blowing-up solution to \eqref{NLS system} satisfying $ \b{\rm u}_c \in {\rm L}_t^\infty(I_c, {\rm H}_x^1(\R^6)) $ and the mass-resonance condition, then the momentum is zero, that is,
+We use the new physically conserved quantity \eqref{New} under mass-resonance by a clever observation to prove the zero momentum of the critical solution, which plays a key role to exclude the soliton-type solution.
+Based on the zero momentum, we get some compactness conditions.
+Combining this, we exclude the soliton-type solution.